nicoolas25/dev-env-coreos/README.md

 SkyDNS host given a docker's container is:

     <service's ID>.<container's name>.<skydns's domain>
-    core-02       .redis             .webapp.dev
+    redis-1       .redis             .webapp.dev

 The service's ID is given via the `SERVICE_ID` environment variable of the container.
-The service's ID part is optional: it is possible to call either `redis.webapp.dev` or `core-02.redis.webapp.dev`.
+The service's ID part is optional: it is possible to call either `redis.webapp.dev` or `redis-1.redis.webapp.dev`.

-The service's ID is the hostname in the examples, see the services file for more information.
+The service's ID is the container's name followed by the instance name in the examples, see the services file for more information.

-Now you can do: `redis-cli -h redis.webapp.dev`.

 ## Preparing custom containers